Frequently asked questions & Answers

 A: Tallink Grupp’s dividend policy is to pay dividends in the minimum amount of 5 cents per share if the economic performance enables it.

 Q: When is the next dividend payment?

-A: In accordance with the dividend policy, due to a deteriorated operating environment and considering Tallink Grupp’s long-term interests, the Management Board is proposing not to pay dividends from the 2019 financial year net profits.
+A: In accordance with the dividend policy, due to a deteriorated operating environment and considering Tallink Grupp’s long-term interests, the Annual General Meeting of Shareholders decided not to pay dividends in 2020.

 Q: Does Tallink Grupp have a share repurchase programme?

 A: No, Tallink Grupp does not have a share repurchase programme.

 Q: What types of shares does Tallink have?

 A: Tallink Grupp has only one class of ordinary shares and each share carries one vote at the shareholders’ general meeting.

 A: No, Tallink Grupp does not have any outstanding bonds.